Netherlands

 Delivery

-Tracked dispatch and clear order-stage updates are the most useful delivery cues for Netherlands buyers.
-Precise carrier timing should stay realistic and route-dependent.
+Tracked dispatch and clear order-stage updates are the most useful delivery cues for buyers in the Netherlands.
+Precise carrier timing should stay realistic and carrier-dependent.

 Duties & fees